TheGoodlike13/sahyun_bot/README.md

 ###### time = 30

 Now !time can only be executed once every 30 seconds.
 This applies globally - everyone has to wait.
-There is no way to configure how many times it can be executed at this moment.
+There is no way to grant more than one execution on global level.

 ###### request = 900:2